We classify prescriptions into two types, acute prescriptions and repeat prescriptions.

 Telephone ordering of repeat prescriptions

-Apart from in exceptional circumstances, the surgery will only accept telephone requests for repeat prescriptions between the hours of 9am and 1pm.
+Currently, except from in exceptional circumstances, the surgery only accepts telephone requests for repeat prescriptions between the hours of 9am and 1pm.

-This is an interim step, and the number of hours when prescription requests are accepted over the phone are likely to become more and more restrictive in future.
+From 1st December 2019, the surgery will no longer be able to accept telephone requests for repeat prescriptions.
 Patients are instead encouraged to take advantage of the online system.
 This is a directive from our governing authorities.
-Some other surgeries have already stopped accepting prescriptions requests via telephone altogether.
+Some other surgeries stopped accepting prescriptions requests via telephone a long time before us.

 Repeat Prescription ordering